CDF Transform-and-Shift: An effective way to deal with datasets of inhomogeneous cluster densities: Empirical Evaluation

 \subsection{Anomaly detection}

 In this section, we evaluate the ability of CDF-TS to detect local anomalies based on $k$NN anomaly detection.

-Two state-of-the-art local anomaly detector, Local Outlier Factor (LOF) \cite{LOF2000} and iForest \cite{liu2008isolation,liu2012isolation}, are also used in the comparison.
+Three state-of-the-art anomaly detectors, Local Outlier Factor (LOF) \cite{LOF2000}, iForest \cite{liu2008isolation} and iNNE \cite{bandaragoda2018isolation}, are also used in the comparison.
 Table \ref{para2} lists the parameters and their search ranges for each algorithm.
 Parameters $\psi$ and $t$ in iForest control the sub-sample size and number of iTrees, respectively.
 We report the best performance of each algorithm on each dataset in terms of best AUC (Area under the Curve of ROC) \cite{fawcett2006introduction}.

 Table \ref{best2} compares the best AUC score of each algorithm.
-CDF-TS-$k$NN achieves the highest average AUC of 0.90 and performs the best on 6 out of 12 datasets.
-For the Syn 1 dataset which has overlapping on the individual attribute projection, DScale and CDF-TS have much better results than ReScale.
+CDF-TS-$k$NN achieves the highest average AUC of 0.90 and performs the best on 5 out of 12 datasets.
+For the Syn 1 dataset which has significant overlapping on the individual attribute projection, iForest and ReScale perform the worst because they are based on individual attribute splitting and scaling, respectively.
+All of ReScale, DScale and CDF-TS improve the performance of $k$NN on Syn 1 dataset which has cluster anomalies, because these anomalies become farther from the normal cluster centre.
+It is interesting to mention that CDF-TS-$k$NN has the largest AUC increase in $k$NN on Dermatology and AnnThyroid.

 Figure \ref{sig2} shows the significance test on the three algorithms applied to $k$NN anomaly detector.
 It can be seen from the results that CDF-TS-$k$NN is significantly better than DScale-$k$NN and ReScale-$k$NN.